alanvivona/code-examples/README.md

 # codeexamples

-This repo is ment to be a playground to test/experiments with new concepts, languajes or frameworks.
+This repo is ment to be a playground to test/experiment with new concepts, languajes or frameworks.
-The examples tend to be really simple and concrete.
+The examples tend to be really simple.

 ## javascript-frameworks